developerlucaslima/lookingood-server/readme.md

 - [ ] The application must implement a notification system to remind users of their reservations and notify them of changes or cancellations.

 ## BRs (Business Rules):
-- [ ] Users cannot register with duplicate emails.
+- [ ] Users and establishments cannot register with duplicate emails.
 - [ ] Users cannot book two services at the same time.
 - [ ] Users cannot book services in the past.
 - [ ] Establishments must confirm user bookings before proceeding.